Adversaries seize chance to lecture U.S. on Ferguson unrest

 BRUTAL TREATMENT

-Iran, at odds with the United States over its nuclear program and its support for anti-Israeli militants, accused the authorities of "targeted discrimination" against blacks.
+Iran, at odds with the United States over its nuclear programme and its support for anti-Israeli militants, accused the authorities of "targeted discrimination" against blacks.

 Supreme Leader Ayatollah Ali Khamenei linked the unrest to Washington's support of Israel, sworn foe of Tehran.
 "Brutal treatment of black people isn't indeed the only anti-human rights act by U.S. govt; look at US's green light to Israel’s crimes," he wrote on Twitter.

-China's official Xinhua news agency also took the line that the United States needed to concentrate on its own problems rather than criticizing others.
+China's official Xinhua news agency also took the line that the United States needed to concentrate on its own problems rather than criticising others.

 "The Ferguson incident once again demonstrates that even if in a country that has for years tried to play the role of an international human rights judge and defender, there is still much room for improvement at home," it said.